The Oregon State Capitol in wildfire season

 , Comptroller, City of New York

-Climate Risk Management as a Core Fiduciary Responsibility
+Climate Risk Management is a

 Fiduciaries must be impartial - protecting the pensions of young PERS members as well as current retirees.